UW-MLGEO/MLGEO2022_sangsong/ml-sogos/project_overview.md

 		- `gi_659_forMLGeo1026.nc`	(isopycnal-gridded .001, glider #659)

-- See

-## Directions

-I recommend starting by opening sogos_main.ipynb.
+- I recommend starting by opening sogos_overview.ipynb.
+Right now the notebook only contains a few things, but we can add more sections as needed.

-Each section in sogos_main.ipynb covers one step of analysis.
-Often the analysis is described or diagnosed in further detail in a separate notebook entitled `[method]_diagnostics.ipynb`.
-The main notebook starts with the 'L3' dataset ('level-3' processed dataset from APL, gridded and interpolated.
-See notes from Jeff Schilling, APL-UW, at bottom), performs corrections, then predicts variables.
+The main notebook starts with the 'L3' glider datasets ('level-3' processed dataset from APL, gridded and interpolated.
+See notes from Jeff Schilling, APL-UW, at bottom) which have already been processed into "gp" (gridded-pressure) and "gi" (gridded-isopycnal) xarray Datasets.

- - `sogos_main.ipynb` : Main notebook outlining the analysis process.
-                        Each step in the analysis is shown, and some steps will reference other notebooks or algorithms.

-Many major functions are stored in modules, which are listed under the Code Directory.
+Many major functions are stored in modules, which are also listed under the Code Directory.

 - `sgmod_[purpose].py`: Modules are used to control processing functions required across multiple scripts. sgmod_main              Common glider functions like datetime handling